TinkerTools/tinker9/doc/style.md

 Tinker is now offloading part of future developments to C++.
 Some of the signature features of C++ include:
-   - most of the C features and procedural programming,
+   - procedural programming, most of the C features, and improved C++ features,
    - object-oriented programming,
    - generic programming (template),
    - the standard template library (STL),

-which in my opinion, are only coarsely related, and are in fact 4 different yet similar domain-specific languages.
+which in my opinion, are only coarsely related, and are in fact four different yet similar domain-specific languages.
 I've heard about a comment on Fortran,
 "New Fortran is great but no one uses it."
 Similarly, C++ is great but no one can master all of it, and more importantly, it doesn't mean we should abuse its features in a project.

 Even the use of some of the popular and well-supported "good" features should be limited.
-Everyone (and I) loves `std::unique_ptr` because it is *almost* equivalent to raw pointer with (usually) unchangeable ownership, and it will automatically deallocate the memory at the end of its lifecycle.
+Everyone (and I) loves `std::unique_ptr` (available since C++11) because it is *almost* equivalent to raw pointer with (usually) unchangeable ownership, and it will automatically deallocate the memory at the end of its life cycle.
-It is therefore very appealing to use it to manage the global arrays in this project.
+It is therefore very appealing to use it to manage the global GPU arrays in this project.
 But how many of you (and me) know how to let it:
    - cooperate with `cudaFree(void*)` function to auto-deallocate GPU memory (which is less commonly seen but still straightforward),
    - cooperate with `cudaMalloc(void**, size_t)` nice and cleanly,
-   - be passed to `OpenACC` and `CUDA` kernals elegantly as raw pointer?
+   - be passed to `OpenACC` and `CUDA` kernels elegantly as a raw pointer?

 Because of the flexibility and complexity of the language, restrictions on the coding style are necessary.
 This style guide will follow the structure of the